SpringHan/nvim/README.md

 - [HicusLine](https://github.com/Styadev/HicusLine) - A highly customizable statusline in (neo)vim
 - [LightTodo.vim](https://github.com/SpringHan/lightTodo.vim) - A light todolist in (neo)vim written by me
 - [Dracula](https://github.com/dracula/vim) - A really beautiful theme in vim(And I modified something,you can [Look here](https://github.com/SpringHan/dracula))
-- [vim-bufferline](https://github.com/bling/vim-bufferline) - A buffer shower in commnad.
+- [vim-bufferline](https://github.com/bling/vim-bufferline) - A buffer shower in commnad
-- [GruvBox](https://github.com/morhetz/gruvbox) - A popular theme in vim
+- [Deus](https://github.com/ajmwagar/vim-deus) - A better color scheme for the late night coder(I did some changes on the original,you can [Look Here](https://github.com/SpringHan/vim-deus))
 - [vim-javascript](https://github.com/pangloss/vim-javascript) - A vim plugin provides javascript syntax
 - [Tagbar](https://github.com/majutsushi/tagbar) - A plug can show the functions in vim
 - [Far](https://github.com/brooth/far.vim) - A great plug which can do a good job on finding in vim